 ‘It was too dangerous for me to go to school so my days were planned as if at school.
 Grandpa, with his white beard, warm smiling eyes and soft hands had been a teacher in his earlier years and knew what was required.
 A timetable of lessons was agreed leaving time for exploration.
 Kind but firm, grandpa allowed no slacking, the lessons started on time, homework was a must but I loved it.
 I responded to the discipline, the knowing of what was to come.
 I think that early regimentation of my life formed the foundation of my academic world to come.
 I learned about the extraordinary culture, which I had inherited, the great Greek philosophers such as Pythagoras, Socrates, Aristotle, Plato and many others.’

-‘How d they know so much Grandpa?’
+‘How do they know so much Grandpa?’
 I would ask.
 He would stroke his beard before replying.

-‘In those days life was simpler there were fewer diversions to interfere with studying.
+‘In those days life was simpler; there were fewer diversions to interfere with studying.
 I often marvel at the wisdom of these men who had lived so many years ago.’

 Without pausing Aftonio asked,